schrebra/Windows.10.DNS.Block.List/README.md

 **Largest List of Windows 10 hosts - 1,990 Hosts**

 This is an exhaustive list of all Windows 10 DNS names that call back to Microsoft.
-There are over 1000 domains.
 This will block everything Microsoft has listed in their privacy documentation.

 ## Pihole Adlist URL
 - https://raw.githubusercontent.com/schrebra/Windows.10.DNS.Block.List/main/hosts.txt